What is the Diploma in Education and Training?

 Similarly, if you intend to teach English for Speakers of Other Languages (ESOL) or you wish to work with those who have special educational needs or a disability (SEND), then your employer may require a specialist DET.

-Teacher Assist currently offers the Diploma in Education and Training with an integrated specialism in teaching mathematics and numeracy.
+Teacher Assist currently offers the DET for teaching or training with an integrated specialism in teaching mathematics and numeracy.
 We can also provide you with a Diploma in Education Maths and Numeracy as a stand-alone course.

 Level 5 Diploma in Teaching Maths and NumeracyProduct on sale